 GeneCards Summary for PSMC2 Gene

-PSMC2 (Proteasome (Prosome, Macropain) 26S Subunit, ATPase, 2) is a Protein Coding gene.
+PSMC2 (Proteasome 26S Subunit, ATPase 2) is a Protein Coding gene.
 Diseases associated with PSMC2 include Alzheimer Disease and Cystic Fibrosis.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity and ATPase activity.
 An important paralog of this gene is PSMC5.